sciZer0/newdiscoveries/a/README.md

 The difference in the distances is 9.8 meters.

-Unfortunately, science errornly believes that the real reason for the difference in the distances is Gravitational Force.
+Unfortunately, science mistakenly believes that the real reason for the difference in the distances is Gravitational Force.

 But the real reason IS NOT Gravitational Force.